 Dr. Matthew Masapollo is the director and principal investigator of the Speech Communication Laboratory (est. 2020).
 He received his Ph.D. in Communication Sciences and Disorders from McGill University (under Dr. Linda Polka) and completed two postdoctoral fellowships, one in Cognitive, Linguistic and Psychological Science at Brown University (under Dr. James L. Morgan), and one in Speech and Hearing Science at Boston University (under Dr. Frank H. Guenther).

 The primary goal of Masapollo’s research program is to develop, test, and refine a theoretical framework, termed MIPA (Motor Involvement in Phonological Acquisition), that seeks to explicate the complex relations between speech perception, speech motor control, and phonological sensitivity.
 His research team (see below) then applies that framework to the study of neurodevelopmental disorders involving speech and design of mechanistically driven rehabilitation protocols.
 Toward this end, he is working to develop optimal methods to directly examine speech motor actions in young children, using state-of-the-art electromagnetic articulography and electroglottography.
 Current projects are focused on exploring the scaffolding of inter-articulator speech production, speech perception, and phonologically-based language skills in children with auditory deficits (congenital hearing loss, otitis media with effusion) or articulation disorders that interfere with speech motor practice (cleft palate, stuttering).

-Principle Research Interests
+Main Research Interests

-- Speech planning and production
+- Speech perception

-- Gestural organization and coordination
+- Organization and coordination of articulatory gestures

 - Speech motor sequence learning